dunglas/mercure/spec/mercure.md

 *   Topic selector: An expression matching one or several topics.
 *   Publisher: An owner of a topic.
 Notifies the hub when the topic feed has been updated.
 As in almost all pubsub systems, the publisher is unaware of the subscribers, if any.
 Other pubsub systems might call the publisher the "source".
-Typically a website or a web API, but can also be a web browser.
+Typically a site or a web API, but can also be a web browser.
 *   Subscriber: A client application that subscribes to real-time updates of topics using topic selectors.
 Typically a web or a mobile application, but can also be a server.